bytebase/bytebase.com-old/content/docs/en/get-started/install/deploy-to-kubernetes.md

 Before starting, make sure you are familiar with [Docker](https://www.docker.com/get-started/) and [Kubernetes](https://kubernetes.io/docs/setup/).

-## Run on localhost
+## Deploy to Kubernetes

-Here is a sample Kubernetes YAML file `bb.yaml` describing the minimal components and configuration required to run Bytebase locally.
+Here is a sample Kubernetes YAML file `bb.yaml` describing the minimal components and configuration required to run Bytebase in Kubernetes.

 ```yaml
 apiVersion: apps/v1